 Presentation Submission Process

-Here is additional information about the Presentation submission process, including communications with the Presentation Manager.
+Here is additional information and details about the Presentation submission process, including communications with the Presentation Manager.

 - There may be additional emails about scheduling and any questions from participants.